 Upon completion of this course, you will be able to:

-- Think critically about the causes of behavior, human and non-human, using specific tools of scientific thinking. - Understand how a natural science of behavior, especially respondent conditioning and operant learning, can help us understand behavior.
+- Critically evaluate the causes of behavior, human and non-human, using specific tools of scientific thinking. - Describe how a natural science of behavior, especially respondent conditioning and operant learning, can help us understand behavior.

 Required Material